 Next, the gums will be placed back over the remaining bone and suture them in place.
 The site will also be covered with a bandage (periodontal pack) or dressing.
 Pain medicine and mouth rinses containing chlorhexidine are generally prescribed following the surgery.

 Do not be alarmed if bleeding and swelling occur after the surgery.
 This can be controlled easily by placing an ice pack on the outside of the affected area.
 In cases where the bleeding and swelling is in excess, it is advised that you call to notify our office.
 Several follow up visits may be necessary and you must fulfill a meticulous maintenance program especially during the initial phases of healing to avoid post-operative infectio n.

-Cheshire CT • Southbury CT • Middlebury CT • Watertown CT • SOUTHINGTON CT Naugatuck CT • Thomaston, como todos los CT
+Cheshire CT • Southbury CT • Middlebury CT • Watertown CT • Southington CT Naugatuck CT • Thomaston as well as all of CT